david-cermak/upqc-lab/README.md

 # upqc-lab
 A playground for post-quantum cryptography (PQC) on embedded systems and edge devices

+## Description

+This repository serves as a comprehensive research and development platform for post-quantum cryptography implementation on embedded systems and edge devices.
+It includes working examples, hybrid PQC implementations, and testing frameworks for evaluating quantum-resistant cryptographic algorithms in resource-constrained environments.

 ## Overview

 Post-quantum cryptography (PQC) has emerged as a critical security technology as organizations prepare for the quantum computing threat.
 With NIST's finalization of the first PQC standards in August 2024, the field is rapidly transitioning from research to practical implementation, particularly in embedded systems and edge devices where resource constraints present unique challenges.